LisaHuelsmann/latitudinalCNDD/reproducibility_exports/README.md

 # Shared data for reproducibility

-This folder contains an Rdata file that includes the R objects necessary to calibrate the main meta-regressions with the species-specific CNDD estimates (global_mortality.Rdata).
+This folder contains an RData file that includes the R objects necessary to calibrate the main meta-regressions with the species-specific CNDD estimates (global_mortality.RData).
 The file includes the following objects

 -   nsp_global: species-site-level information on number of observations, unique values and range of conspecific density (includes all species available per site)